 Growth-Driven Design Retainers vs. Website Maintenance Packages

-After launching a new website, many traditional agencies suggest you purchase a web maintenance package.
-A maintenance package will cover changes you’d like to make later so you don't have to work in your site's content management system.
-However, the reality is you usually end up paying a monthly fee and getting little to nothing in return.
+After launching a new website, many traditional agencies will suggest you purchase a web maintenance package.
+A maintenance package means the agency will handle your requested edits later on, so you don't have to make any changes yourself.
+This may sound like a nice deal, but in reality you will likely end up paying a monthly fee and getting little to nothing in return.

 So what is a growth-driven design retainer and how does it differ from a maintenance package?

-In a nutshell, growth-driven design can be described as a new approach to web design that can minimize common risks when building a new site.
+In a nutshell, growth-driven design can be described as a new, agile approach to web design that can minimize common risks when building a new site.
 The design process is divided into three phases:

 - The first phase focuses on strategy, where you answer all of the important questions about your company goals and target audience, and create a wish list of ideals.

-- Next, you'll boil the wish list down to the top 20% can't live without items, which your web team will quickly redesign and launch high impact pages.
+- Next, you'll boil the wish list down to the top 20% can't live without items, which your web team will quickly redesign and launch.
 The key is to not dwell on the design or copy, but to ensure that the new site is live as soon as possible.

 - The final phase, also known as the growth-driven design retainer, is where you can tweak the design and make continuous improvements to your website.

 Similar to a maintenance package, a growth-driven design retainer provides ongoing services after your site launches, but there are three major differences to consider:

-Under a web maintenance package, if you don’t consistently reach out to your agency with revisions, your money will go to waste if you're not making many updates.
+Under a web maintenance package, if you don’t consistently reach out to your agency with revisions, your money will go to waste.

 In comparison, growth-driven design is built on a “sprint cycle” framework to ensure you're making the most of your retainer each month.
 It starts with a call to discuss and update the wish list based on desired new features and potential areas for improvement.
 The highest ranking items are then sent to design and development, saving the rest of the ideas for possible implementation at a later date.

 Next, the agency observes site analytics to determine the impact of the latest updates.
 This can inform which changes are most relevant during upcoming cycles.
 Any valuable information that has been learned about visitors during this time period is relayed to your marketing and sales teams.

-A standard maintenance package might include analytics reports with data about your website performance, but typically only offers one to two hours of actual development time each month.
+A standard maintenance package might include data reports about your website's performance, but typically only offer one to two hours of actual development time each month.
 If you want to add new elements or make bigger modifications based on the data, the expense will come out of pocket.

 What is the benefit of receiving these reports if you don’t use them to make informed decisions about your site?